kriskowal/gtor/README.md

 expect(iterator.next().value).toBe(undefined);
 ```

 We must prime the generator because it does not begin with a `yield`.
-We
-advance, the state machine to the first `yield` and allow it to produce the
+We advance the state machine to the first `yield` and allow it to produce the
 initial, undefined message.
 We then populate the message variable with a value, receiving its former
 undefined content again.